Temporal Variational Implicit Neural Representations: Related work

 Recently, INRs have been used in continuous modeling of time series data for imputation and forecasting tasks \citep{naour2023time,fons2022hypertimeimplicitneuralrepresentation,cho2024nert}, and for anomaly detection \citep{jeong2022timeseriesanomalydetectionimplicit}. \citet{fons2022hypertimeimplicitneuralrepresentation} use a set-encoder approach to generate latent representations to parameterize INRs through hypernetworks for time series generation.
 Similarly, \citet{bamford2023mads} adopt this approach for time series imputation, utilizing an auto-decoding strategy that requires back-propagation to learn these latent representations. \citet{naour2023time, cho2024nert, woo2023learning} use gradient-based meta-learning approaches to learn per instance modulations on INRs to perform imputation and forecasting on test data.
-Therefore, these methods encounter scalability challenges with large test datasets and tend to underperform in scenarios characterized by limited data availability.
+Therefore, these methods encounter scalability challenges with an increasing number of test instances, since each requires per-instance optimization, and they may underperform in scenarios characterized by limited data availability. \begin{tmlr} Finally, recent work \citep{naour2025motmfoundationmodeltime} explores large-scale INR-based temporal foundation models designed to support out-of-distribution generalization.
+While this direction is highly complementary to our approach, evaluating foundation-scale pretraining or explicit out-of-distribution generalization lies beyond the scope of our experimental setting, which focuses on in-distribution generalization across varying missingness levels and forecasting horizons. \end{tmlr}